Approximate full conformal prediction in an RKHS: Practical considerations

-It is important to keep in mind that the full conformal prediction region cannot be computed in the present setting.
-Therefore, a reference region is introduced that is called the \textbf{OracleCP} region, denoted by $\hat{C}^{\mathrm{oracle}}_{\alpha}\paren{X_{n+1}}$, \citep[following][]{ndiaye2022stable, ndiaye2023root}, and given by
+It is important to keep in mind that the full-conformal prediction-region cannot be computed in the present setting.
+Therefore, a reference region is introduced that is called the \textbf{OracleCP} region, denoted by $\widehat{C}^{\mathrm{oracle}}_{\alpha}\paren{X_{n+1}}$, \citep[following][]{ndiaye2022stable, ndiaye2023root}, and given by

 Let us emphasize that this region is said an``oracle'' region since it exploits the unknown true output $Y_{n+1}$ corresponding to the input $X_{n+1}$.
-Unlike the full conformal prediction region, this one can be computed on synthetic data since it only requires training one predictor.
+Unlike the full-conformal prediction-region, this one can be computed on synthetic data since it only requires training one predictor.
 However in practice, it is not available since it is built upon the unknown $Y_{n+1}$.

 Figure~\ref{fig.comp} displays boxplots corresponding to the five competitors introduced just above.
-Each boxplot describes the empirical distribution of the length (Lebesgue measure) of each conformal prediction region over $N=100$ replications.
-Along th $x$-axis, $\overline cov$ refers to the empirical coverage probability, while $\overline T$ denotes the average computation time required for accessing the conformal prediction region.
+Each boxplot describes the empirical distribution of the length (Lebesgue measure) of each conformal prediction-region over $N=100$ replications.
+Along th $x$-axis, $\overline{cov}$ refers to the empirical coverage-probability, while $\overline T$ denotes the average computation time required for accessing the conformal prediction-region.
 Let us mention that \textbf{OracleCP} serves as a reference for the computation time.
-For instance, $\overline{T}=0.5$ means that the method requires half as much time as \textbf{OracleCP} to output the prediction region, while $\overline{T}=2$ means the corresponding method requires twice as much time as \textbf{OracleCP}.
+For instance, $\overline{T}=0.5$ means that the method requires half as much time as \textbf{OracleCP} to output the prediction-region, while $\overline{T}=2$ means the corresponding method requires twice as much time as \textbf{OracleCP}.

-All the competing strategies report an average coverage of about $0.9$, which is consistent with the pre-specified control level $\alpha = 0.1$.
+All the competing strategies report an average coverage of about $0.9$, which is consistent with the pre-specified control-level $\alpha = 0.1$.

-With the smallest computation time, \textbf{SplitCP} produces prediction regions with a high average length (among the two highest ones among the competitors).
+With the smallest computation time, \textbf{SplitCP} produces prediction-regions with a high average-length (among the two highest ones among the competitors).
 It also exhibits the highest variability in the lengths.
 This results the loss of information induced by data splitting.

-By contrast the computation time of \textbf{UStableCP} is twice the one of \textbf{SplitCP}, while both strategies have almost the same average length.
+By contrast the computation time of \textbf{UStableCP} is twice the one of \textbf{SplitCP}, while both strategies have almost the same average-length.
 However the empirical variance of \textbf{UStableCP} is noticeably lower, which can be explained by the use of the full train set unlike \textbf{SplitCP}.